powersprouter/cubeExploder/README.md

 And so, cubeExploder was born.

 There is something strangely satisfying about this.
-Press the big button and enjoy.
-It's not quite ASMR but there is something similar I can't quite put my finger on.
+Install this add-on into your Viewport N-panel, press the big button, and you will immediately know what I mean.
+It's not quite ASMR but there is something similar about this that I can't quite put my finger on.

+But regardless.
+PRESS THE BIG BUTTON!
+You will see.

-Anyway I hope you enjoy this free add-on, complete with three explosions included for your exploding pleasure.
-I have been thinking about making more extreme explosions in future versions, maybe a Monty Python foot stomping it to a pancake, or perhaps the default cube being washed away in a massive tsunami.
+Anyway I hope you enjoy this free add-on, complete with three explosions included in the Advanced Settings for your exploding pleasure.
+I have been thinking about making more Extreme explosions in future versions, maybe a Monty Python foot stomping it to a pancake, or perhaps the default cube being washed away in a massive tsunami?
 I dunno.
 Do you have ideas?
 Send me them!

-Or better yet - send me your own cube destruction!
-If you send as a geometry node or some other procedural list that I can throw into the add-on python codebase _(and if you meet cubeExploder's High Standards For Excellence)_, I will give you full credit, a personal thank you, and you will be revered and appreciated by future cube exploder-ers worldwide, the envy of millions.
+Or better yet - if you are so bold and skilled - send me your own cube destruction!
+If you send to me as a geometry node or some other procedural list that I can throw into the add-on python codebase _(and if you meet cubeExploder's High Standards For Excellence)_, I will gladly give you full credit, a personal email of thanks, and you will be revered and appreciated by future cube exploder-ers worldwide, the envy of millions.
 Maybe someday we will even have cubeExploder stickers! :D

 Enjoy